 The Lean IT Operations Mindset

-The Disciplined Agile (DA) framework describes strategies for how an organization’s IT group can support a lean enterprise.
+The Disciplined Agile (DA) toolkit describes strategies for how an organization’s IT group can support a lean enterprise.
 An important part of this is to have an effective IT operations strategy, and to do that the people involved need to have what we call a “lean IT operations mindset.”
 The philosophies behind such a mindset include:

 - Run a trustworthy IT ecosystem.
 At a high level the goal is to “keep the lights on.”
 At a detailed level anyone responsible for IT operations wants to run an IT ecosystem that is sufficiently secure, resilient, available, performant, usable, and environmentally friendly.
 Part of running a trustworthy ecosystem is monitoring running services so as to identify and hopefully avoid potential problems before they occur.
 For some systems, and perhaps for your IT ecosystem as a whole, you may have service level agreements (SLAs) in place with your end users that guarantee a minimum level of trustworthiness.